South Side Elevated

-The South Side Elevated is a branch of the Chicago "L" system in Chicago, Illinois that is served by the Green Line.
+The South Side Elevated is a branch of the Chicago "L" system in Chicago, Illinois that is served by the Green Line for its entire length, and the Orange Line north of 17th Street.
 It has on average 12,509 passengers, counting branch divisions, boarding each weekday as of February 2013, according to the Chicago Transit Authority.
 The branch is 6.5 mi long with a total of 8 stations, and runs from the Near South Side to the Washington Park neighborhood of Chicago.

 Route

 The South Side Elevated serves the Near South Side, Douglas, Bronzeville, Grand Boulevard, and Washington Park neighborhoods of Chicago and has stops near the Illinois Institute of Technology and the University of Chicago.
+South of 17th Street, the Orange Line splits off to continue on its route to Midway Airport.